 Click here to download the Ancients Scenario Archive.

 Flagship is a quick playing science-fiction combat game designed by Dan Verssen, who also did Down In Flames and the original version of Cold War Naval Battles.
 I always found it to be a neat game, but it did not do very well in the market place.
 To make it a little easier to play, I put together a set of damage markers (you’re supposed to use dice to track damage, but this proved too cumbersome to me).
 These markers are designed to be mounted two-sided, but that’s not strictly necessary.

 Flagship Damage Markers Back

 Up Front is Avalon Hill's card game of squad-level combat.
-The game uses "personality" and "vehicle" cards to represent the men and equipment of the German, Russian, and American forces during WWII.
+The game uses personality and vehicle cards to represent the men and equipment of the German, Russian, and American forces during WWII.
 Future expansions added the British and Japansese (Banzai) as well as the French and Italians (Desert War).
 Using an action deck of 162 cards provide the various actions and terrain usable by the squads in play.
 Nationality based limitations and advantages, in conjunction with a continuously changing situation provided by the action deck, more accurately simulates the fog-of-war and battlefield chaos experienced by combatants than any other game to my knowledge.
 It is arguably the most accurate simulation of infantry combat yet published.
-Although currently out-of-print, Multi-Man Publications is in the process of redeveloping Up Front, and should be releasing it in the near future.
+Although currently out-of-print, components may be purchased from the Wargame Vault.

 The antecedent of this web site is the Relative Range newsletter, which was a quarterly publication dedicated to Up Front.
 Sadly, it was discontinued owing to eventual lack of material.
 A total of ten issues were published (spanning about three years of effort).
 The bulk of articles printed within these issues, in addition to several other articles which were too extensive for the newsletter's format, have been consolidated into the Relative Range anthology.